 Statement of Petition Policy

 On the advice of the Registrar, students may petition the Academic Standing Board for exceptions to rules concerning academic policies and procedures.
 However, the Board will consider only those petitions that are submitted sufficiently far in advance so that, if denied, the petitioner will still have time to remedy the deficiency by suitable re-scheduling or other appropriate action.
-The decision of the Academic Standing Board is final.

 A hallmark of a Denison education is the small, interactive, and participatory classroom, situated on a residential campus.
 Therefore, it is essential that students be present on campus and be active participants in their courses.
 Attendance policies are designed to promote the success and well-being of the individual students as well as the community of learners in each class and each co-curricular undertaking.
 For oneself and one’s peers, attendance and presence on campus are vital to the Denison education.

 It is expected that all students will attend and participate in regularly scheduled classes.
 If a class is missed, for any reason, the student is responsible for determining what occurred in the missed class.
 Absence from a class will not be accepted as an excuse for not knowing class material.
 Students are responsible for all information, discussion, and conceptual analysis that takes place during classes.

 Attendance policy is set by the instructor.
 It is the responsibility of the instructor to establish (a) a policy on class attendance, (b) any criteria for excused absences when attendance is required, and (c) a policy for the make-up of missed work.
 This latter, of course, is particularly important because class absence involves, potentially, a loss of the opportunity for learning for the student.
 It is vitally important that each faculty member review these points in class early in the semester.
 The course syllabus is the contractual agreement between instructor and student.
 It is important that the instructor outline clearly the expectations and all other factors that determine grades and penalties.